-The day came when my dive buddy Ate Claudia and I went to Malapascua Island for a dive trip.
-Kalanggaman Island is one of the diving sites dive operators in Malapascua frequent, so we requested to schedule a trip there.
+The day came when my dive buddy Ate Claudia and I went to Malapascua Island for a dive trip in 2010.
+Kalanggaman Island is one of the sites that dive operators in Malapascua frequent, so we requested to schedule a trip there.
 We were so excited since we both dreamed to visit the place.

 Going there from Malapascua is a two hour boat trip as part of the dive package.
 The package is P1000 per dive for locals, exclusive of the gears and equipments.
 But they require to have at least eight divers in a boat for a Kalanggaman Island dive trip.
-If you are coming from Leyte, the island is approximately an hour boat ride from Palompon or Villaba.
-There are no public transportation going to the island so you need to hire a boat going there, rate ranges from P2,000-P3,500 per boat.
+If you are coming from Leyte, the island is approximately an hour boat ride from Palompon.
+There is no public transportation going to the island so you need to hire a boat going there, rate ranges from P3,000-P4,000 per boat.

-The place was recently declared a marine sanctuary, a P200 fee is collected for every visitor going there.
+The place is declared as marine sanctuary in 2009, an environmental fee is collected for every visitor going there (except for residents of Palompon).
 The fee goes to the Municipal Office of Palompon for maintenance and protection of the island.

-From afar, one can already notice the two white sandbars on both ends of the island.
+From afar, one will already notice the two white sandbars on both end of the island.
 As the sunlight touches its sand, the island shines like a pearl – so beautiful, so tempting.
 The clear turquoise water surrounding the island is so inviting, that you will want to quickly get off your boat to experience the paradise that is Kalanggaman.